ncredinburgh/JavaForSmallTeams/specifics/800_do_not_use_magic_numbers.md

 1. It is unlikely that the **meaning** of the literal will be clear
 2. If the value changes updates are required where ever the literal has been duplicated

-Literals should therefore be replaced with well-named constants methods and Enums.
+Literals should therefore be replaced with well-named constants and Enums.

 **Bad**
 ```java